Aurumaker72/MupenUtilities/README.md

 🖌️This application supports themes

-🔌This application has a special exception handler which allows fast reporting of bugs
+🔌This application features a special exception handler which allows fast reporting of bugs